 RedisGraph implements a subset of the Cypher language, which is growing as development continues.
-This document is based on comparison to the Cypher Query Language Reference (version 9), available at OpenCypher Resources.
+This document is based on the Cypher Query Language Reference (version 9), available at OpenCypher Resources.

 - Nodes are fully supported save that a node can only be associated with a single label.